KajK0121/Project-4/README.md

 ## Dataset_Visalisations

-Here are some images showcasing the various factors in our dataset and relationships they have with one another.
+Here are some images showcasing the various factors in our dataset and their characteristics.
 This is all plays a part in the prediction of diabetes.

 ### Distribution of HbA1c Level
 <img width="600" alt="image" src="https://github.com/KajK0121/Project-4/assets/140313204/14fe07ee-e75b-4bc9-b72a-5c3aefa76166">